-Management policy and decisions are rooted in science and support an ethic of fair-chase and legitimate take (e.g., fur, food, protection of property) of harvested wildlife.
-Adherence to these tenets has allowed wildlife management to function successfully while retaining strong support among the public.
-For this reason, black bear management programs are based upon the principles of the North American Model of Wildlife Conservation.
+When a bear moves through the conflict behavior ladder of progression, it may be subjected to anthropogenic mortality.
+This is an unfortunate loss of the public trust resource and highlights the importance of communities and agencies working together support among the public.
+For this reason, black bear management programs based upon the principles of the North American Model of Wildlife Conservation.
 Though science is a critical component of wildlife policy, it is only one of the many considerations for managers.
-Conflict mitigation includes local politics and ordinances; agency policies and budgets; and attitudes, perceptions and emotions among the public.
+Conflict mitigation includes local politics and ordinances, agency policies and budgets, and attitudes, perceptions and emotions among the public.
 The latter emphasizes the intrinsic value people place on bears.